ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell3.md

 - **Extensibility**: Configuration-driven behavior and plugin architecture
 - **Platform Adaptation**: Automatic adjustment to different environments

-This comprehensive analysis establishes Cell 3 as a critical, sophisticated component in the sdAIgen project, responsible for orchestrating the complete download and resource acquisition process with professional-grade reliability and user experience.
+This comprehensive analysis establishes Cell 3 as a critical, sophisticated component in the ScarySingleDocs project, responsible for orchestrating the complete download and resource acquisition process with professional-grade reliability and user experience.

 ## How Cell 3 Operates

 ### Cell 3 Execution Flow
-Cell 3 operates as the central download and resource acquisition hub in the sdAIgen project workflow.
+Cell 3 operates as the central download and resource acquisition hub in the ScarySingleDocs project workflow.
 Following the environment setup (Cell 1) and WebUI installation (Cell 2), Cell 3 takes responsibility for:

 1. **Environment Preparation**: Installing dependencies, setting up virtual environments, and configuring system tools
 2. **Resource Acquisition**: Downloading models, VAEs, LoRAs, embeddings, and other AI resources